SavithriNandadasa/message_construction_patterns/README.md

 };

 ```
-Now let's consider the implementation of order_delivery_service.bal which acts as the message Requestor.
+Now let's consider the implementation of order_delivery_service.bal which acts as the message Replier.

 #### order_delivery_service.bal